 Olivia Cranwell is a graduate of the Master of Music (Opera Performance) program, run by Victorian Opera in partnership with the Melbourne Conservatorium of Music, University of Melbourne.
 Prior to that, she completed her Bachelor of Music at the Victorian College of the Arts in 2009, and her Bachelor of Arts at the University of Melbourne in 2010, winning the Friends of the VCA Grace Durling Award in her second year of study.
 Olivia attended the inaugural Lisa Gasteen Opera Summer School in 2011.

-Olivia’s notable achievements include winner of the 2011 South Eastern Arts Festival Aria, finalist in the Herald Sun Aria, semi-finalist in the IFAC Australian Singing Competition (winner of the Victorian Opera prize) and winner of the audience choice award at the 2014 Italian Opera Foundation Awards.
+Olivia’s notable achievements include runner-up in the Herald Sun Arias 2017, and at the 2014 Italian Opera Foundation Awards, winner of the 2011 South Eastern Arts Festival Aria and semi-finalist in the IFAC Australian Singing Competition (winner of the Victorian Opera prize).

 Olivia is also a graduate of NIDA’s Young Actor’s Studio where she appeared as Clytemnestra in The Greek Tragedies at Chapel off Chapel.